This post was most recently updated on October 24th, 2023

-Rather than translate everything on your site, I recommend using a third-party service for high accuracy at a low price point to just translate a few top posts at a time.
+Rather than translate everything on your site, I recommend using a third-party service for high accuracy at a low price point to just summarize a few top posts at a time.

 So, I recommend using a professional translation service only for your top-performing posts.
-It’s cheap, fast, and effective without giving you more errors and works to clean up.
+It’s cheap, fast, and effective without giving you more errors, and it works to clean up.

 And now, how about the rest of your content?

-It’s a good start to optimize your best-performing content, but you should also translate the rest of your content.
-Everyone wants to focus on creating sustainable traffic, so only optimizing one or two posts isn’t always ideal.
+It’s a good start to optimizing your best-performing content, but you should also translate the rest of your content.
+Everyone wants to focus on creating sustainable traffic, so optimizing only one or two posts isn’t always ideal.

 However, as I mentioned above, using a plugin isn’t the best solution for content translation.
 It doesn’t translate everything with perfect precision.
 But, it’s a great choice if you’re low on time and money and want to increase your traffic.

-I like to read Chinese novels these days and thankfully the website has a Google translator available so I constantly using it to read them.
-Even though it’s not 100% accurate, but at least, I got the point of the story!
+I like to read Chinese novels these days, and thankfully the website has a Google translator available, so I constantly use it to read them.
+Even though it’s not 100% accurate, at least I got the point of the story!